Jerzy Dudek: Ambassadorship

-Dudek's status as an icon in Poland played a crucial role in securing the status of joint host nation for the Euro 2012 for his country.
+Dudek's status as an icon in Poland played an important role in securing the status of joint host nation for the Euro 2012 for his country.
 Along with his Champions League opponent Shevchenko of Ukraine, he was a part of the joint delegation and was involved in a presentation with the striker.

 Dudek was also named as the ambassador for the 2015 UEFA Europa League Final in Warsaw.

 Personal life

-Dudek and his wife, Mirella, have one son, Aleksander, and two daughters, Victoria and Natalia.
-His father was a miner and he spoke of himself having taken training to follow in his father's footsteps before his opportunity to play football came along.
+Dudek and his wife, Mirella, had one son, Aleksander, and two daughters, Victoria and Natalia.
+His father was a miner, and he spoke of himself having taken training to follow in his father's footsteps before his opportunity to play football came along.
 His younger brother, Dariusz, was also a footballer, and played mainly for Odra Wodzisław.

-Dudek refused to wear the 13 shirt for two seasons after arriving at Real Madrid, stating that Polish goalkeepers generally do not use 13; the numbers 1, 12 and 22 are traditionally used.
+Dudek refused to wear the number 13 shirt for two seasons after arriving at Real Madrid, stating that Polish goalkeepers generally do not use 13; the numbers 1, 12 and 22 are traditionally used.
 He therefore took number 25 as it was the next best thing while Codina wore 13 until his departure.